nrkarcher/WorkVault/Notes/Personal Development/1-on-1's.md

 Flow chart for QA processes and what happens.
 Check for internet Updates - Double check that it is process and follow.

+---

+March:

+Add checklist for patch
+Bring up training with Kathryn at the QA meeting on Wednesday.
+- In charge of training.
+- Use other QA resources to help as see fit.
+Dashboard for automation results - March 18
+Look for commonalities in the retro board.